Academic Program Review

 - Critical self-assessment and articulation of future directions by the faculty and leadership of an academic unit.

-- Expert assessment of the strengths and weaknesses of an academic unit by specialists in the field from outside Boston University who can evaluate the program’s overall quality including its faculty, academic programs, students, curricula, and resources.
+- Expert assessment of the strengths and weaknesses of an academic unit by specialists in the field from outside Boston University who can evaluate the program’s overall quality including its faculty, academic programs, students, curricula, resources, and future opportunities.

 - Assessment of a unit’s future potential and identification of priorities for making improvements in quality and stature.

-Approximately 6–8 separate reviews of academic programs will be conducted each year and will typically follow a timetable that allows the entire review process to be completed within 12 months.
+Approximately eight separate reviews of academic programs will be conducted each year and will typically follow a timetable that allows the entire review process to be completed within an 18-month period.

-The Office of the Provost funds and manages the review process, led by the Associate Provost for Strategic Initiatives, working in close collaboration with the academic and administrative leadership of units under review.
+The Office of the Provost funds and manages the review process, led by the Associate Provost for Strategic Initiatives as the Provost’s designee, working in close collaboration with the academic and administrative leadership of the units under review.

 The complete guidelines are also available as a PDF: APR Guidelines.